johanaludwig/profile-page/README.md

 =========

 # Introducction
-First project to practice web design skills by customizing a web page and create a personal profile.
+Customize a personal online profile by adding graphics, customizing text, and improving the look of a web page using CSS.

 ![Homepage](images/readme.png)